derekdvleung/curling-stones/README.md

 # curling-stones
 Repository for supplementary files related to the publication "Where curling stones collide with rock physics: Cyclical damage accumulation and fatigue in granitoids" submitted to Solid Earth.
+The original files are from the M.Sc.R. thesis on which this publication is based (Leung 2020)